Exponential Functions, Logarithms & Their Derivatives

 Explore — see that \(e^x\) and its derivative are the same curve:

 Drag the slider for \(a\).
-Notice that the slope of the tangent line always equals the height of the point — because \(\frac{d}{dx}(e^x) = e^x\)!
+Observe that the slope of the tangent line always equals the height of the point — a consequence of \(\frac{d}{dx}(e^x) = e^x\).

 Derivative of \(a^x\) (Any Exponential Base)

-What about \(\frac{d}{dx}(2^x)\) or \(\frac{d}{dx}(10^x)\)?
-The trick is to rewrite any exponential using \(e\):
+To compute \(\frac{d}{dx}(2^x)\) or \(\frac{d}{dx}(10^x)\), the technique is to rewrite any exponential using \(e\):

 \[a^x = e^{x \ln a}\]